How to Add Social Media Icons to an Email Signature

 Here are a few common setups and when to use them:

-Once you’ve set your desired cap, finish setting up your ad creative and launch your campaign.
+Once you've set your desired cap, finish configuring your ad creative and launch your campaign.
 Facebook's algorithm will now work to keep your ad delivery within the limits you've defined.

-For advertisers with larger budgets and a need for highly predictable campaign outcomes, Facebook offers a "Reach and Frequency" buying type.
+For advertisers with larger budgets and the need for highly predictable campaign outcomes, Facebook offers a "Reach and Frequency" buying type.
 This is different from the default "Auction" buying type.

-Instead of bidding in a daily auction, you're essentially booking your campaign's reach, frequency, and spend in advance.
-This can be great for major brand campaigns where locking in impression levels is the main goal.
+Instead of bidding in a daily auction, you're essentially reserving your campaign's reach, frequency, and spend in advance.
+This is ideal for major brand campaigns where locking in impression levels is a priority.

-When you create a campaign, you can select the Buying Type at the very beginning.
-With this method, you can plan out your desired reach, CPM, and frequency for the campaign's entire flight.
-However, this isn't for everyone.
-It usually requires a significant minimum budget and is intended for large-scale awareness pushes, not for small business conversion campaigns.
+When creating a campaign, you can select the Buying Type at the very start.
+With this method, you can plan your desired reach, CPM, and frequency for the entire campaign duration.
+However, this isn't suitable for everyone.
+It usually requires a significant minimum budget and is intended for large-scale awareness campaigns, not small business conversion efforts.

-What about the most popular ad objectives, like Sales (Conversions), Leads, and Traffic?
-You'll notice that the frequency cap option is missing for these campaigns.
-That's because their optimization goal is to find you conversions or clicks at the lowest cost, and an artificial frequency cap could interfere with that process.
+What about the most common objectives, like Sales (Conversions), Leads, and Traffic?
+You'll notice that the frequency cap option is not available for these campaigns.
+That's because their optimization goal is to deliver conversions or clicks at the lowest cost, and artificially capping frequency could interfere with that process.

 But that doesn't mean you have no control.
 Here's how to strategically manage your frequency in auction campaigns.